lordvkrum/stockapp-timeline-demo/README.md

 With selected symbol, monthly data is requested and displayed as a list, there results are virtually scrolled (so we don't add overhead to the application) and support sorting over data fields.

+### Line chart for year by year data with TIME_SERIES_MONTHLY api

+With selected symbol, monthly data is requested and displayed as a chart by year, users can select a year to visualize data (only years with data are selectable) and it defaults to current year.

 ## Added Packages

 ### `@tanstack/react-query`